gabrielspadon/academic-cv/content/project/AISViz/index.md

   - Canada
 ---

-AISviz was proposed to develop machine learning applications to work seamlessly with flexible data sources from terrestrial and satellite streams of AIS data, offering visualization capabilities.
+AISviz was proposed so we could develop machine learning applications that intergrate seamlessly with data streams from terrestrial and satellite AIS data, offering visualization capabilities.

 <!--more-->